OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

 ```

 !!! info
-    Get the current release of the oeo `full-oeo.owl` from the [openenergyplatform.org](https://openenergyplatform.org/ontology/oeo/releases/oeo-full.owl)
+    Download the [full oeo release from GitHub: Assets - build-files.zip](https://github.com/OpenEnergyPlatform/ontology/releases) and extract the oeo directory to match the pattern provided above.

-    Modules and Imports can also be downloaded from [openenergyplatform.org/ontology/oeo/](https://openenergyplatform.org/ontology/oeo/)
+    Get only the oeo `full-oeo.owl` from the [openenergyplatform.org](https://openenergyplatform.org/ontology/oeo/releases/oeo-full.owl)

 #### 4.2 Setup the OEO-viewer app